nickretallack/todo/readme.txt

     - Search-while-you-type avoids creating duplicate tasks
     - Mark tasks as prerequisites of each other to hide un-doable tasks
     - Mark tasks as done, and keep a history of things you've done
+    - Back up your data in JSON format

 Next Steps:
-    - Database switching (call it 'scopes', like work, personal, etc)
-        - so I can keep my real todos in one database, and fiddle around with another
-        - export/import backups!
-    - add database constraints

-    - Button to unmark a prerequisite
-    - Back button / history in detail panel
-    - Start testing UI features with watir
-    - Solve hard syncing problems

-    - Add UI for item details: dates, notes

-More things to do:
     - edit todo text / note
+        - port auto-expanding textarea from
     	- should save automatically after some seconds / blur
+    	- dates too
+    	- time of day
+        - make a single point for unloading the currently selected item, to be sure it is saved

+    - Back button / history in detail panel
+    - Button to unmark a prerequisite

     - other relationships
     	- alternatives